The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Spaces of Observables

 \subsection{Projectors and events}

 In order to start to clarify the physical meaning of the projectors, it is helpful to introduce the concept of \emph{event associated projector}.
 We will say that $I_{\mathcal{E}}$ is the projector associated to the event $\mathcal{E}$, if the outcome of measurement of $I_{\mathcal{E}}$ is equal to $1$ if and only if the event $\mathcal{E}$ occurs.
-With this definition, one can state that the null observable is the projector associated to the \emph{impossible event}, whereas the unit observable is the projector associated to the \emph{certain event}.
+With this definition, one can state that the zero observable is the projector associated to the \emph{impossible event}, whereas the unit observable is the projector associated to the \emph{certain event}.

-The complementary projector is, moreover, associated with the event complementary of that associated to the starting projector and mutually exclusive projectors are associated to mutually exclusive events, i.e. such that the occurrence of one precludes the occurrence of the others.
-An important consequence of this last association is that, therefore, \emph{mutually exclusive projectors are compatibles among each other}, since the verify on the events implies the simultaneous measuring of all of the projectors.
+The complementary projector is, moreover, associated with the event complementary of that associated to the starting projector and orthogonal projectors are associated to mutually exclusive events, i.e. such that the occurrence of one precludes the occurrence of the others.
+An important consequence of this last association is that, therefore, \emph{pairwise orthogonal projectors are compatibles among each other}, since the verify on the events implies the simultaneous measuring of all of the projectors.

-The sum of mutually exclusive projectors is then associated to the \emph{union} of the events associated to each of them, the compound event which occurs if one of these events occurs.
+The sum of orthogonal projectors is then associated to the \emph{union} of the events associated to each of them, the compound event which occurs if one of these events occurs.

 The product of two compatible projectors gives as result the projector associated to the \emph{intersection} of the events associated to the factors, namely the event that occurs when both events occur.